BrandonJohnGrenier/pattern-microstructure/README.md

 The error code that should be returned when validation fails for this key.
 The error code presented above is conventional; choose an error code scheme to suit your needs.

 **exception**
-The _ReportableException_ that should be returned when validation fails for this key.
-Valex provides a number of ReportableException implementation classes for you to use out of the box:
+The fully qualified classname of the _ReportableException_ that should be returned when validation fails for this key.
+Valex provides a number of _ReportableException_ implementations out of the box:
 * UnprocessableEntityException
 * AuthenticationException
 * AuthorizationException